-The 6Cs also improve students’ social-emotional well-being and learning, giving them the “why” in life, which helps them develop coping skills to combat life’s difficulties.
+The 6Cs also improve students’ social-emotional learning, giving them the “why” in life, which helps them develop coping skills to combat life’s difficulties.

 “Students are being liberated,” Fullan said of schools using this approach.
 “They care more about school.
 They care more about life.
 They care more about making a difference.”

 Dusti Street, Studies Weekly science curriculum director, noticed this change in her elementary students after implementing the 6Cs.